nateybear/JuliaTools/README.md

 CSV.read(here("data/my_file.csv"), DataFrame)
 ```

+Default is to specify functions relative to wherever your Project.toml file is located.
+You can change this by calling `i_am("some/file/within/your/project.jl")` at the top of your script, which will set the base folder to the directory containing that file.

 ## Snakemake

 My more-modular way of calling Snakemake by serializing config as JSON to stdin.
 Snakemake does this a bad way (IMO) natively, by creating a new script with a weird name in a weird directory, and hence it's harder to debug script failures.